-The guide (available from the Senate PDC webpage) outlines the quality assurance process at the University of Windsor and is based on the Ontario Quality Assurance Framework, developed by the Ontario Universities Council on Quality Assurance.
+The guide (available from the Senate PDC webpage linked below) outlines the quality assurance process at the University of Windsor and is based on the Ontario Quality Assurance Framework, developed by the Ontario Universities Council on Quality Assurance.

 The IQAP process has been developed in conjunction with the new Quality Assurance Framework for Ontario universities.
 In developing this framework care was taken to balance the need for accountability with the need to encourage normal curricular evolution.